Key Trends in Search | Yext Hitchhikers Platform

 We have found across our customer base that search drives 62% of traffic to a brand’s website.
 This means that the majority of consumers going to websites are landing on those websites from search - so it’s important that websites are positioned to perform well in organic search.

 Buying paid ads for these high-intent searches is just not scalable.
-The only way to optimize for these long-tail keywords is through a scalable technology that builds unique landing pages based on your knowledge graph.
-The long-tail is a massive opportunity to capture engagement from searches that are largely built by permutations of facts from your knowledge graph.
+The only way to optimize for these long-tail keywords is through a scalable technology that builds unique landing pages based on your content.
+The long-tail is a massive opportunity to capture engagement from searches that are largely built by permutations of facts from your content.